pyeventsourcing/eventsourcing/README.md

 if you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

-**Abstract Base Classes** — For application objects, domain entities, entity repositories, domain events of various types, mapping strategies, snapshotting strategies, cipher strategies, test cases, etc. These classes are at least suggestive of how to structure an event sourced application.
+**Abstract base classes** — For application objects, domain entities, entity repositories, domain events of various types, mapping strategies, snapshotting strategies, cipher strategies, test cases, etc. These classes are at least suggestive of how to structure an event sourced application.
 They are well factored, relatively simple, and can be easily extended for your own purposes.
 If you wanted to create a domain model that is entirely stand-alone (recommended by purists for maximum longevity), you might start by copying the library classes.

-**Synchronous Publish-Subscribe Mechanism** — Stable and deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.
+**Synchronous publish-subscribe mechanism** — Stable and deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.
 In general, subscribers are policies of the application, which may execute further commands whenever an particular kind of event is received.
 Publishers of domain events are typically the methods of an entity.

-**Worked Examples** — A simple worked example application (see below), with example entity class, example event sourced repository, and example factory method.
+**Worked examples** — A simple worked example application (see below), with example entity class, example event sourced repository, and example factory method.